 An MBA seems to be the degree of choice, especially for mid- to late-career professionals.
 However, even that is losing some of its power in the job market.
-Thus, academia is responding with a raft of dual degree programs that allow you to emerge with two master’s degrees in virtually the same time it takes to complete one full-time MBA, even with the additional courses, which is about a year and a half or two years at most schools.
-You can show not only expertise in your chosen field, but bolster that with the business knowledge you need to thrive or gain an executive education to make sure your academics match what companies are looking for in candidates.
+Thus, academia is responding with the dual degree program, which allows current students to emerge from a business school with two master’s degrees in virtually the same time it takes to complete one full-time MBA, even with the additional courses, which is about a year and a half or two years at most schools.
+You can show not only expertise in your chosen field but bolster that with the business knowledge you need to thrive or gain an executive education to make sure your academics match what companies are looking for in candidates.
 Domestic and international recruiters will be very interested to see you apply your learning in their office.

 What Is a Dual MBA Degree?

-Dual MBA degree programs are designed to allow you to graduate with two master’s degrees in approximately the same time frame it usually takes to complete one, while still maintaining the same standards and curriculum as standalone graduate degrees.
+Dual MBA degree program initiatives are designed to allow you to graduate with two master’s degrees in approximately the same time frame for completing one, while still maintaining the same standards and curriculum as standalone graduate degrees and with additional electives.

-Programs making use of this innovation are popping up all over that offer students this option in an all-in-one package.
+Programs making use of this innovation are popping up all over and offering students this option in an all-in-one package.
 That is, students are admitted to a single dual-degree program that meets all their academic needs.
-Traditionally, students would have to first complete an MBA and then go through a new application process prior to working on their second degree.
+Traditionally, students would have to first complete the requirements to earn an MBA and then go through a new application process prior to working on their second degree.
 This old method took much more time than the new, streamlined approach, which improves accessibility to high-level university degrees and staff development for companies.

-A dual MBA degree is a creative approach for students who know exactly the sort of career they wish to pursue.
-Frequently these degrees involve a heavy schedule and little, if any, time off from class, whether you take courses online or on campus.
-Nevertheless, with a strong work ethic and a firm idea of one’s goals, a dual MBA program is a fantastic way to launch a brilliant career.
+A joint MBA degree offers are a creative approach for students who know exactly the sort of career they wish to pursue.
+Frequently, these degrees involve a heavy schedule and little, if any, time off from class, whether you take courses online or on campus.
+Nevertheless, with a strong work ethic and a firm idea of one’s goals, a dual MBA program at a business college is a fantastic way to launch a brilliant career.

 Pros and Cons of a Dual MBA Degree Program

 Some people call dual-degree holders a double threat.
-That’s because they have mastered two professional fields and can thus perform multiple tasks and offer twice the skillset as a single-degree holder.
-With a dual MBA, you will have twice the number of professional opportunities available upon graduation.
+That’s because they have mastered two professional fields and can thus perform multiple tasks and offer twice the abilities of a single-degree holder.
+With a dual MBA, you will have twice the number of professional opportunities to search for upon graduation.
 However, most enter a dual-degree program with the intention of making one field their primary and then using their other degree to inform their career.
-Thus, you might make business your focus, but then rely on your law degree to inform your investment banking activities.
-A full knowledge of corporate law will make you an expert deal-maker that any Mergers and Acquisitions team would love to have aboard.
+Thus, you might make business your focus but then rely on your law degree to inform your investment banking activities.
+Thorough knowledge of corporate law will make you an expert deal-maker that any mergers and acquisitions team would love to have aboard.

 An added benefit to a dual-degree program is the fact that you will vastly increase your network.
-For instance, most MBA holders form collegial bonds that help bolster their professional careers for years.
-In fact, a large reason people pursue an MBA is for the contacts and networking opportunities.
+For instance, most MBA alumni have formed collegial community bonds that help bolster their professional careers for years.
+In fact, one of the core reasons people pursue an MBA is for contacts, support, and networking opportunities, even with faculty.
 Now, imagine if you had the opportunity to meet approximately the same number of people in your other favorite field?
 Not only would you emerge a double threat, but you’ll have twice the professional network behind you.

 A dual MBA program is not without its downsides.
 The chief problem is the sheer volume of work.
 An MBA is difficult enough, now imagine adding a law degree on top of that.
 Now, you’ll have to complete both in the time it takes other students to complete just one.
 If you have a family, they are sure to miss you during your long hours in the library, and it will be impossible to hold a job during your time in school.

 You will also have to shoulder the full brunt of the tuition expenses.
 Few employers will be willing to pitch in tuition reimbursement if you can’t work for, say, five years.
 That leaves you relying on financial aid or paying your own way.
 Employers might also look askance at your choice of a dual-degree program.